PTSD Guide - Part 5

 What can the VA consider for TDIU based on PTSD?

-When the VA is making their decision on TDIU based on PTSD they can take into considerations the Veterans daily life struggles when managing their PTSD.
+When the VA is making their decision on TDIU based on PTSD they can take into consideration the Veteran's daily life struggles when managing their PTSD.

 • How often and how long the Veteran is incapacitated